 - Tdap is strongly recommended for students whose last Td booster was more than two years ago if they have a history of pulmonary disease (including asthma).

-Meningococcal: One dose of Meningococcal vaccine (covering serogroups A,C,Y, and W-135) is required for all incoming undergraduate students living in campus housing.
+Meningococcal: One dose on or after their 16th birthday of Meningococcal vaccine (covering serogroups A,C,Y, and W-135)

 - Revaccination is required after five years with continued risk.